 Environmental Impact

 Hikvision consumes more power due to its advanced hardware and continuous recording capabilities.
-However, since it relies on local storage, it does not put additional strain on cloud servers, which consume massive amounts of energy.
+However, since it relies on local storage, it does not put additional strain on cloud servers.
+Nest is more energy-efficient with wireless and battery-powered options, though its reliance on cloud storage increases server loads and energy consumption over time.

 Smart Home Integration